Installing Checkmate

 Run docker run -d -p 27017:27017 -v $(pwd)/mongo/data:/data/db --name uptime_database_mongo uptime_database_mongo

 The default Checkmate Redis Docker image does not include authentication.
-If your setup requires authentication (e.g especially if you are exposing the server on a public IP), you'll need to configure it manually.
+If your setup requires authentication (e.g, especially if you expose the server on a public IP), you need to configure it manually.

 From your checkmate